-There is no pre-requisite for this class and credits are transferable.
+There is no pre-requisite for this class.
+See Transfer Virginia for transferable credits.

-Registering access code:
+Registering Access Code:

-- Acquire Brytewave/RedShelf's OnMusic History 16-digit Access Code from the NRCC Bookstore.
-The code will appear at the bottom of your receipt as a number.
-Used copies will not work. - Redeem your 16-digit code on the RedShelf website to obtain the 14-digit Connect for Education access code needed to register for this course. - Go to RedShelf at https://redshelf.com to create an account.
-Once you have your account, enter your 16-digit code.
-You will receive a 14-digit access code to register for the course in Canvas. - Go to the course in Canvas, click on Modules, and then click the Connect 4 Education link.
-Then just register your course access code - From this point forward, you will access the entire course using that Connect 4 Education link.
-That is all there is to it!
+- Acquire RedShelf's OnMusic History Survey 16-digit Access Code from the NRCC Bookstore.
+The code will appear at the bottom of your receipt as a number. - Go to RedShelf at https://redshelf.com to create an account. - Log into your RedShelf account and select "Redeem Access Code."
+Enter the 16-digit RedShelf access code from the NRCC Bookstore. - After redeeming your RedShelf code, you will be provided with the Connect for Education (C4E) publisher's 14-digit access code usually located within the "My Shelf" page. - Go to the course in Canvas, navigate to the Modules, and select the "Connect 4 Education" link.
+Type in the 14-digit publisher's access code to unlock the course content.
+From this point forward, access the course through the Connect 4 Education link in Canvas.